sally20921/All4Depth/doc/PIXEL.md

 * It's important to understand that we don't explicitly transform the coordinate system.
 We translate, scale and rotate the object, these transformations are represented by a 4x4 matrix, and this matrix can be visualized as a coordinate system.

 ## Transforming Points from One Coordinate System to Another
-* As suggested before, it is sometimes more convenient to operate on points when they are defined with respect to a local coordinate system rather than
+* As suggested before, it is sometimes more convenient to operate on points when they are defined with respect to a local coordinate system rather than defined with respect to the world coordinate system.
+For instance, in the example of the cube, defining the corners of the cube in local space is easier than in world space.
+But how do we convert a poitn or vertex from one coordinate system to another?
+That's easy.
+It we know the 4x4 matrix *M* that transforms a coordinate system *A* into a coordiante sytem *B*, then if we transform a point whose coordinates are originally defined with respect to *B* with the inverse of *M*, we get the coordinates of *P* with respect to *A*.

+-Figure 6. to tranform a point which is defined in the local coordinate system to world space, we multiply the point local coordinates by M.